United States Navy Dental Corps: Post–Vietnam War until the 1990s

-Navy Dental from the 1990s - today
+1990s to 2003

 With the Iraqi invasion of Kuwait in August 1990 and the commitment of U.S. Forces to the region, detachments of the 1st, 2nd, and 3rd Dental Battalions deployed in support of the 1st and 2nd Marine Divisions.
 Dental Battalion personnel ultimately established 21 dental clinics in 3 countries, in such places as the Marine Airfield at Shaik Iza, Bahrain; the Port of Jubail in Saudi Arabia, and in the desert sands of northern Saudi Arabia and Kuwait.

 The hospital ships Comfort and Mercy brought their dental assets to the war effort, and active and reserve dental personnel were deployed with each of the three Fleet Hospitals.
 In all, more than 90 dental officers and 300 dental technicians deployed in support of Desert Shield and Storm.

 In 1992, civil unrest in Somalia erupted into all-out tribal war.
 In December, Marines of the 1st Force Service Support Group arrived in Mogadishu, and personnel from the 1st Dental Battalion provided dental care for Marines in country.
 In support of the State Department's peacekeeping efforts, they also provided humanitarian dental care to Somali citizens.

 In June 1998, the Dental Corps answered the call to provide care in Port-au-Prince, Haiti.
 Steve Clarke, a Dental Officer, was put in charge as Commander, Medical Task Force, 2nd Medical Battalion, to deploy to Haiti.
 This was a unit composed of 65 medical and dental personnel from the Navy, Marine Corps, and Army.
 For the next 6 months, the unit provided advanced health service support to assigned US Support Group military personnel, United Nations personnel, and specified contracted civilian employees.
 In addition, the Medical Task Force conducted humanitarian assistance missions in the Republic of Haiti.

 On 11 September 2001, at the Pentagon, the Tri-service Branch Dental Clinic personnel were among the first responders to the carnage.
 Without regard for personal safety, five members ran into the burning building to save lives, while others began initial triage and treatment of the injured.

 In 2003, Rear Admiral Carol I. Turner became the first female Chief of the Dental Corps.

-Navy Dental today
+Navy Dental since 2003

-Today, the Dental Corps continues to maintain high operational readiness for operations in Operation Enduring Freedom and Operation Iraqi Freedom.
+The Dental Corps continued to maintain high operational readiness for operations in Operation Enduring Freedom and Operation Iraqi Freedom.
 The dental community is aggressively integrating with both the medical and line communities to prepare for the latest challenge, Homeland Defense.
 They deploy routinely with Marine Expeditionary Units and aboard ships, where beyond their dental duties, they assume roles in triage and surgical support at Marine Battalion Aid Stations and Battle Dressing Stations.
 Dental personnel continue to play a significant role in peacekeeping and nation-building through humanitarian assistance and disaster relief missions in third world countries.